CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Attention legal framework conditions **

 Legal, regulatory and other specific requirements for the OT and the respective sector or sector must be known and interpreted in terms of their impact on the institution.
 This applies in particular to institutions that operate critical infrastructures, but increasingly also in other areas.
-In addition to national requirements, European and international regulations may also have to be observed.
+In addition to the national requirements, European and international regulations may also have to be observed.
 Responsibilities and processes should be established to ensure that all relevant requirements are promptly communicated to the key bodies.

 ** Definition and compliance with specifications **